-Urban organic gardens are a great way to produce healthy, safe, nutritionally rich, and contaminants free food, and helps to save money by minimizing purchase’s from the organic food store.
-Based on the significance and benefits of urban organic gardening, this article is mainly focused to highlight the basic strategies and management practices for urban organic gardening, and to teach people to how to start an organic garden.
+Urban organic gardens are a great way to produce healthy, safe, nutritionally rich, and contaminants-free food, and help to save money by minimizing purchase’s from the organic food store.
+Based on the significance and benefits of urban organic gardening, this article is mainly focused to highlight the basic strategies and management practices for urban organic gardening and teaching people to how to start an organic garden.

 Flower Planting in Fall Organic Gardens

 Daffodils, tulips, iris, crocus, and hyacinths are excellent choices to add bright colors in spring.
-So, fall is an ideal time to differentiate and separate the perennial’s and their seeds for next year’s gardening.
-Usually, fall season keeps the gardeners busy for a few weeks but they can enjoy uniform, lively, and better garden’s in the following season.
+So, fall is an ideal time to differentiate and separate the perennials and their seeds for next year’s gardening.
+Usually, the fall season keeps the gardeners busy for a few weeks but they can enjoy uniform, lively, and better gardens in the following season.

 Other than planting vegetables, and flowers, gardeners should manage and cover the leftover garden part by using turf grasses.
-However, it is necessary to check the compatibility of certain grasses with soil type.
+However, it is necessary to check the compatibility of certain grasses with soil types.
 Gardeners should check the type of soil, nutrition status, physical, chemical, and biological health of the soil.
-If any of parameter is causing some limitation, it should be immediately corrected by using amendment of any other relevant material.
-For this purpose, gardeners can contact any nearby agricultural extension services, or can obtain help from any reliable soil, and water testing laboratory.
-There are also soil testing kits you can purchase that will do the job quit well.
-Based on testing results, gardeners should only use healthy soil for organic garden.
+If any of the parameters is causing some limitation, it should be immediately corrected by using an amendment of any other relevant material.
+For this purpose, gardeners can contact any nearby agricultural extension services or can obtain help from any reliable soil, and water testing laboratory.
+There are also soil testing kits you can purchase that will do the job quite well.
+Based on testing results, gardeners should only use healthy soil for organic gardens.

 Planting Trees, and Shrubs in Fall

 Fall is the best season for planting, starting the gardening and planting shrubs, and trees, as this season does not come with harsh environmental conditions, and abiotic stresses.
-Fall season allows enough warmth in the soil to allow active root growth and development.
-Shrubs and trees require months to develop efficient rooting system, so fall planting can provide appropriate soil temperature for successful anchoring, and growth.
-Therefore, fall season allows the best management opportunities for landscaping and planting shrubs, and trees.
+The fall season allows enough warmth in the soil to allow active root growth and development.
+Shrubs and trees require months to develop an efficient rooting system, so fall planting can provide appropriate soil temperature for successful anchoring and growth.
+Therefore, the fall season allows the best management opportunities for landscaping and planting shrubs and trees.

-Dumping the leaves or fallen plant material to the ground and running lawnmower is a great option to ensure good decomposition.
-This breakdown causes the addition of organic amendment and nutrients to the soil, that in turn supports the excellent growth, and development of plants.
-Spreading these leaves on the topsoil layer also an excellent option, as it acts like a mulch layer on soil, and offers protection from external environmental conditions.
+Dumping the leaves or fallen plant material to the ground and running a lawnmower is a great option to ensure good decomposition.
+This breakdown causes the addition of organic amendment and nutrients to the soil, which in turn supports the excellent growth and development of plants.
+Spreading these leaves on the topsoil layer is also an excellent option, as it acts as a mulch layer on soil, and offers protection from external environmental conditions.

 Learning How to Grow and Manage Vegetables in a Fall Organic Garden

 Other than these beets, onions, salad greens, asparagus, scallions, and garlic are also good choices for fall organic gardening.
 Scallions can be directly transplanted or sown in the garden, but gardeners should ensure a minimum space of 6-8 inches between plants.
-Salad green most likely thrive best in the cool growing conditions, so it can easily grow well in the fall season.
+Salad green most likely thrives best in the cool growing conditions, so it can easily grow well in the fall season.
 Greens are easily matured in a short period so these can be planted throughout the fall season.
-When your ready to plant, make sure you use a trusted source for all of your organic gardening needs like True Leaf Market.
-Since 1974, True Leaf Market’s brands: Mountain Valley Seed and Handy Pantry, have been providing a multitude of high quality seed to residential and professional growers alike, which include flowers, vegetables, grasses, herbs, sprouting, long-term storage, and wild flowers.
+When you’re ready to plant, make sure you use a trusted source for all of your organic gardening needs like True Leaf Market.
+Since 1974, True Leaf Market’s brands: Mountain Valley Seed and Handy Pantry, have been providing a multitude of high-quality seeds to residential and professional growers alike, which include flowers, vegetables, grasses, herbs, sprouting, long-term storage, and wildflowers.

 Management of Irrigation Scheduling in Fall Organic Gardening